-Upload File (version 1.1.3)

-File Format: Auto-detect if you're not sure about the data type, leave it up to Galaxy, but it's always good to know before what you're going to upload

-2GB can directly be uploaded es larger than 2GB is guaranteed to fail.
-To upload large files, use the e site administrator).

-URL/Text:

-you can also insert a URL here if that's where your data lies

-Here you may specify a list of URLs (one per line) or paste the contents of a file.

-Files uploaded via FTP:

-File Size Date

-Your FTP upload directory contains no files.

-via FTP.
-To upload some files, log in to the FTP server at alaxy credentials (email address and password).

-Convert spaces to tabs:

-□ Yes Use this option if you are entering intervals b by hand.

-Genome:

-Additional Species Are Below v

-Execute important! specify the that was used for a
+Upload File (version 1.1.3) File Format: Auto-detect Which format?
+See help below v up t ou're not sure about the data type, leave it o Galaxy, but it's always good to know re what you're going to upload File: Browse No file selected.
+TIP: Due to browser limitations, URL method (below) or FTP (if er uploading files larg can directly be uploaded er than 2GB is guaranteed to fail.
+To upload large files, use the idministrator).
+URL/Text: Here you may specify a list of UR Files uploaded via FTP: .:!!
+Ls (one per line) o you can also insert a URL here if that's where your data lies paste the contents of a file.
+File Size Date Your FTP upload directory contain s no files.
+P. To upload some files, log in to the FTP server at edentials (email address and password).
+Convert spaces to tabs: Yes Use this option if you are entering Genome: ng intervals by han d.
+Additional Species Are Belo OW w.
+Evecute specify the refused for aligni ference genome ng the reads!